NuclearInstruments/SCISDK/docs/README.md

 Also, there are other VIs used to execute other components' commands like `LV SciSDK DIGITIZER STOP` or `LV SciSDK Spectrum Reset` VIs.

 <i>You can find the labview file for this example [here](https://github.com/NuclearInstruments/SCISDK/tree/master/examples/components/LabView)</i>

+You can find more examples in each component description page and in the [examples folder](https://github.com/NuclearInstruments/SCISDK/tree/master/examples)